nhsconnect/FHIR-CDS/pages/explore/api_consent_scr_ptv.md

 ### Usage ###

 Patient consent of different types can be carried in a [`Consent`](http://hl7.org/fhir/stu3/consent.html) object.

-This includes Permission To View (PTV) and authorisation as per the 111 Report, but can be extended to any type of consent granted (or withheld) by the patient.
+[Summary Care Records](https://digital.nhs.uk/services/summary-care-records-scr) (SCRs) are an electronic record of important patient information, created from GP medical records.
+They can be seen and used by authorised staff in other areas of the health and care system involved in the patient's direct care.

+Authorisation to view the SCR is known as ‘permission to view’, and there are [varying conditions](https://digital.nhs.uk/services/summary-care-records-scr/viewing-summary-care-records-scr#viewing-the-scr) that must be met to allow the SCR to be viewed.
+It is suggested that you consult [NHS Digital’s SCR usage guidance]( https://digital.nhs.uk/services/summary-care-records-scr#using-scr) to understand the context for using SCR permission to view via.

 Linked to the triage journey by patient and data.